jacekplocharczyk/paper-notes/Proximal Policy Optimization Algorithms/README.md

 ## Questions
 1. They proposed objective but what with the derivatives?
 How to get gradient of the clip function (make some intervals?)?
 2. Fig. 2 explanation
+3. Why KL divergence is bad?
+4. Is the PPO a safe option to prevent gradient overshooting by the cost of performing more steps?

 ## [Comment] Call for help at the end of blog post